quarfie/deflector-control/README.md

 # Deflector Control

-Mobile-friendly lighting control for a Star Trek: Strange New Worlds corridor tech box.
+Mobile-friendly lighting control originally created for a Star Trek: Strange New Worlds corridor tech box that I bought at auction from the set on May 30, 2026.
 The app runs a local Node.js controller, renders Vue 3 controls for a phone browser, and sends DMX frames through OLA.

 The current setup assumes: